Reviewing Traeger (NYSE:COOK) & AB Electrolux (publ) (OTCMKTS:ELUXY)

-Traeger (NYSE:COOK) and AB Electrolux (publ) (OTCMKTS:ELUXY) are both mid-cap consumer discretionary companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their risk, valuation, institutional ownership, analyst recommendations, profitability, dividends and earnings.
+Traeger (NYSE:COOK) and AB Electrolux (publ) (OTCMKTS:ELUXY) are both mid-cap consumer discretionary companies, but which is the better stock?
+We will compare the two businesses based on the strength of their dividends, analyst recommendations, valuation, earnings, risk, institutional ownership and profitability.

-0.2% of AB Electrolux (publ) shares are held by institutional investors.
-5.0% of AB Electrolux (publ) shares are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

 Valuation & Earnings

-This table compares Traeger and AB Electrolux (publ)’s revenue, earnings per share (EPS) and valuation.
+This table compares Traeger and AB Electrolux (publ)’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue